Car Insurance: The Definitive Guide

 1. Third party

-Third party is usually the cheapest car insurance option and is limited to protecting everyone you share the road with (other cars and property like fences, walls and houses walls) from you if you cause an accident while driving.
+Third party is usually the cheapest car insurance option and is limited to protecting everyone you share the road with (other cars and property like fences, walls and houses) from you if you cause an accident while driving.
 Third party insurance pays out for anyone affected by your accident, but not your own car or any damage done to your own property.
 For example, if you hit your own house with your car, you’re not covered.
 Third party is most suitable for anyone with a low-value car (less than $5,000 market value) who can afford to repair or replace it quickly in the case of an accident.
+Our guide to third party car insurance has more details.

 2. Third party, fire and theft